Signed in as:

 I am a graduate student in the GIDP Neuroscience program.
 I completed my Masters in Medical Physiology from Manipal University, India following which I worked with Dr. Supratim Ray at the Indian Institute of Science, Bangalore, India studying the brain rhythms underlying high-level cognitive tasks such as attention in non-human primates.
 I then moved to Washington, DC and worked with Dr. David Leopold at the National Institute of Mental Health studying social interactions in non-human primates in naturalistic paradigms.
 In the bat lab I am interested in studying behavior and understanding the circuit mechanisms that drive behavior during natural tasks.
 In addition to research, I am also interested in science communication, policy and advocacy.

 Having recently graduated from Northern Arizona University with a degree in Physics and a minor in Photography, I am now looking to expand my research background as I look forward to graduate school.
-The Batlab offers a unique opportunity to apply my computational knowledge and explore my research interests while getting to work alongside some brilliant scientists and amazing creatures.
+The Batlab offers a unique opportunity to apply my quantitative knowledge and explore my research interests while getting to work alongside some brilliant scientists and amazing creatures.
 I’m excited to explore both Tucson and the University of Arizona but that might have to wait until things cool down.
-My interests include computational physics, engineering, photography, and the outdoors.
+My interests include applied physics, engineering, photography, and the outdoors.

 I am currently a Junior here at the University of Arizona, double majoring in Neuroscience and Classical Civilizations with a minor in biochemistry.
 I aspire to become a Doctor and do something either with Anesthesiology or Neurology.
 I am originally from Oregon, so once it's not so hot out here I really enjoy doing things outdoors, and am a member of the Tucson Botanical Gardens and go regularly.
 In the lab, I am mostly interested in anatomy and am excited to explore the ways in which we can relate bats to other mammals, including ourselves.